-It’s a mentor’s job to provide an outside perspective to sharpen your ideas and decisions.
+It’s a formal mentor’s job to provide an outside perspective to sharpen your ideas and decisions.
 They aren’t going to just idly sit back and tell you you’re doing a great job.
 They’re going to tell you when you’re wrong and when you’re right.

 Find someone you admire and respect

 One of the best ways to keep yourself accountable is to find someone to hold you accountable.
 Employees often have a hard time being honest with those in charge.
 A good business mentor won’t have this issue.
 They aren’t invested in your company or project, therefore their perspective and opinion are much more impartial.

 If your mentor is someone you look up to, you’re much more likely to perform at a higher level, because you’ll be motivated to earn their respect.

 This isn’t going to be a quick solution.
 It’s not about jumpstarting your business or achieving overnight success.
 A good business mentor is someone who is there for the long haul.
 They’re going to help your business grow sustainably, over time.
 They’re going to provide you with resources and tools that will help you improve as a leader and strengthen your company.

 Many mentors and business coaches have a vast network of associates and a deep trove of resources.
 It’s in your best interest to explore these and find ways to make them work for you.